olliepalmer/parallel-worlds-course/pages/2023-24/about.md

 # Assessment

-The final assessment takes place from 13.50-17.10 on Friday 16 Feb.
-The assessor is your tutor, Dr. Ollie Palmer.
+The final assessment takes place from 13.00-16.30 on Friday 15 Sep.
+The assessor is your tutor, Dr. [Ollie Palmer](https://olliepalmer.com).

 *Pass or fail*